AdobeDocs/campaign-standard.en/help/sending/using/understanding-quarantine-management.md

 Quarantine and denylist do not apply to the same object:

 * **Quarantine** applies only to an **address** (or phone number, etc.), not to the profile itself.
-For example, a profile whose email address is quarantined could update his profile and enter a new address, and could then be targeted by delivery actions again.
+For example, a profile whose email address is quarantined could update their profile and enter a new address, and could then be targeted by delivery actions again.
 Likewise, if two profiles happen to have the same phone number, they will both be affected if the number is quarantined.

   The quarantined addresses or phone numbers are displayed in the [exclusion logs](#identifying-quarantined-addresses-for-a-delivery) (for a delivery) or in the [quarantine list](#identifying-quarantined-addresses-for-the-entire-platform) (for the entire platform).